fetchai/agents-aea/docs/skill-guide.md

 aea run --connections fetchai/oef:0.1.0
 ```

-We can see that the AEA sends search requests to the OEF and receives search responses from the OEF.
-Since our AEA is only searching on the OEF - and not registered on the OEF - the search response returns a single agent (the service provider).
+We can see that the AEA sends search requests to the [OEF search node](../oef-ledger) and receives search responses from the [OEF search node](../oef-ledger).
+Since our AEA is only searching on the [OEF search node](../oef-ledger) - and not registered on the [OEF search node](../oef-ledger) - the search response returns a single agent (the service provider).

 We stop the AEA with `CTRL + C`.